magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 approach adopted in the [9th tutorial][1] to allow the browser to communicate with the server via Ajax.

-We'll do our best in subsequents tutorials.
+We'll do our best in subsequent tutorials.

 If you created a new git branch as suggested in the preamble of this tutorial, stop any `boot` related process and commit your changes.